New-Bamboo/rack-raw-upload/README.md

 2. The mimetype is one of
     * application/x-www-form-urlencoded
     * multipart/form-data
-3. The request includes body data
+3. The Content-Length is greater than 0

 ## Configuration